Shack870/qwen-air-qpu-mcp-lab/README.md

 ## What Is Novel Here

-This is not a claim that an IBM QPU ran Qwen.
+This is not a claim that an IBM Quantum Processing Unit ran Qwen.
 It did not.

 The core contribution is the synchronized loop: